Top 3 Tips For Reducing Deer-Related Auto Accidents

 Be alert

 Deer migration and mating season cause a dramatic increase in the movement of the deer population.
-This is where more and more deer and auto accidents occur over half a million a year.
+This is where more and more deer and auto accidents occur, over half a million a year.
 So, drivers need to be very cautious.
 There are about one million auto collisions annually.
 This involves deer and auto accidents killing about 200 people in the process.
-This is compared to sharks about 1 person a year.
-And, bears who were 28 in the past decade cost about 6,000-10,000 dollars.
+This is compared to sharks, about 1 person a year.
+And bears who were 28 in the past decade cost about 6,000-10,000 dollars.
 This depends on the situation and the property damage and human fatalities.

-• If you somehow stumbled across a deer, expect a pack nearby.
-Since deers often move in groups are very careful because deers are very unpredictable.
+- If you somehow stumbled across a deer, expect a pack nearby.
+Since deers often move in groups, are very careful because deers are very unpredictable.
 Especially when faced with glaring headlights, blowing horns, and fast-moving vehicles.

-• Always remember to wear your seatbelts for your safety.
+- Always remember to wear your seatbelts for your safety.
 Most people injured in deer and auto accidents were not wearing their seatbelts.

-• Consider using high-beam headlights at night.
-The higher light the better to light up the eyes of deer on and off the road.
+- Consider using high-beam headlights at night.
+The higher light, the better to light up the eyes of deer on and off the road.

-Some more tips regarding being alert
+Here are some more tips regarding being alert

-• Look out for the deer or wild animal warning signs that mean to slow down and when you see one drive as if the deer encounter is inevitable or try blowing your horn to frighten the deer away.
+- Look out for the deer or wild animal warning signs that mean to slow down, and when you see one, drive as if the deer encounter is inevitable or try blowing your horn to frighten the deer away.

-• In any case that you may have hit a deer, it’s not advisable to approach the scared and injured animal because they might react in another way and can hurt or attack you or hurt themselves further.
+- If you may have hit a deer, it’s not advisable to approach the scared and injured animal because they might react in another way and can hurt or attack you or hurt themselves further.

 Learn what to do

-Because deers can be big and heavy that’s why they’re such a risk to motorists now you have dealt with the immediate impact and safety next is to:
+Because deers can be big and heavy, that’s why they’re such a risk to motorists now you have dealt with the immediate impact and safety, next is to:

 Move your car.